Agnen: A Journey Through the Dark

-Agnen: A Journey Through the Dark is Keep of Kalessin's second album.
+Agnen: A Journey Through the Dark is Keep of Kalessin's second studio album.

 Avantgarde Music, the record label, mixed the running order of the tracks 1, 4 and 6 on the album (the rest is correct).
 There are two different versions of this album, with different running orders.
 The first edition has track 1 Pain Humanised, track 4 Dryland and track 6 Dragonlord.
 The second edition (this version is as the band intended it) has track 1 Dryland, track 4 Dragonlord and track 6 Pain Humanised.

 Both of these are different from what it says on the back of the CD-case.
 On the back of the CD-case, the running order is as the track listing shows below.